Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Introduction

+Grid-based methods by \cite{fruin1970designing} (introducing discrete density maps) localize the density contribution of each pedestrian only to the cell they are standing in at a given time. \cite{edie1963discussion} introduced a smoothed version of grid-based methods using complete trajectory information.
+The pedestrian's contribution to a given cell in a particular time interval is determined by the amount of time spent there.
+If a pedestrian stays in a grid element $A \subset \R^2$ for the entire time step $T \in \R^+$, the density contribution is $1/|A|$.
+Otherwise, their contribution is calculated as $(t/T) \cdot 1/|A|$, where $t < T$ is the time spent in the cell $A$ during the time interval $T$.
-Firstly, the smooth number of pedestrian in space and time was used in \cite{helbing2006analytical} and extended by the smooth contribution of one pedestrian in \cite{helbing2007dynamics}, which was applied in \cite{johansson2008crowd, johansson2009data}.
-This definition is also an initial step to the individual density concept with dynamic detector in \cite{bukavcek2019evaluation}.

-Similar effect has the weighting of pedestrians mentioned in \cite{schadschneider2010stochastic, schadschneider2018pedestrian}, including the density estimate defined as the body projection into the observed area in \cite{predtetschenski1971personenstrome} or by an inverse headway.
+The smooth number of pedestrians in space and time was used in \cite{helbing2006analytical} and extended by the smooth contribution of one pedestrian in \cite{helbing2007dynamics}, which was later applied in \cite{johansson2008crowd, johansson2009data}.
+This definition is also an initial step towards the individual density concept with a dynamic detector, as described in \cite{bukavcek2019evaluation}.
+A similar effect is achieved through the weighting of pedestrians, as mentioned in \cite{schadschneider2010stochastic, schadschneider2018pedestrian}, and using the density estimate defined as the body projection into the observed area in \cite{predtetschenski1971personenstrome}, or by an inverse space headway.

-Very important paper \cite{steffen2010methods} about measuring fundamental quantities introduced the concept used in this paper.
-The properties of the standard definition (\ref{eq:standardJrho}) was discussed by authors in detail and the kernel approach was introduced.
-Authors considered several parametrized kernel types (Gaussian, conic, cylindrical) together with the approach of Voronoi diagram to estimate the density distribution in the observed area.
-Voronoi method was studied further then and stabilized by averaging over time in \cite{liddle2011microscopic}.
+The paper by \cite{steffen2010methods} about measuring fundamental quantities introduced the concept used in this paper.
+The authors discuss the properties of the standard definition (\ref{eq:standardJrho}) in detail and introduce the kernel approach.
+They consider several parametrized kernel types (Gaussian, conic, and cylindrical) together with the approach of the Voronoi diagram to estimate the density distribution in the observed area.
+The Voronoi method is further studied and stabilized by averaging over time in \cite{liddle2011microscopic}.

-The comparison of different methods focusing on fundamental diagram was brought in \cite{duives2015quantification} covering weighted distance, estimates based on minimum distance to pedestrians or methods incorporating time spend in the detector.
-Another comparison of different methods (which are similar as the methods marked above) can be found also in \cite{hillebrand2020comparing} with the aim of the measuring of pedestrians safety.
+The comparison of different methods focusing on the fundamental diagram is presented in \cite{duives2015quantification}, covering weighted distance, estimates based on the minimum distance to pedestrians, or methods incorporating time spend in the detector.
+Another comparison of different methods, which are similar to the methods mentioned above, can also be found in \cite{hillebrand2020comparing} with the aim of measuring the safety of pedestrians.

-Authors across all the mentioned papers agree that the disadvantage of using kernel approach is the calibration needed to scale parameter -- in comparison to the popular non-parametric Voronoi approach.